AlzelidaKryeziu/CS50/README.md

+This project was made from Alzelida Kryeziu, Fatlum Arifaj, Xhelal Jashari as part of an  assignment for the course "CS50" at LIFE from Gjirafa.

 # Finance Tracker

 Finance Tracker is a web app implemented using Flask and bootstrap that works like a mini stock exchange system.
 The following functionalities have been added to the app-